 the 25th percentile wage, the 75th percentile wage and the 90th percentile wage for about 800 occupations.
 Separate wage and employment estimates are published

-for the state, for each of the 13 Metropolitan Statistical Areas (MSAs) in Wisconsin and for each of the five Balance of State(BOS) areas.
+for the state, for each of the 13 Metropolitan Statistical Areas (MSAs) in Wisconsin and for each of the four Balance of State(BOS) areas.

 In 2004, the Office of Management and Budget (OMB) redefined many of the nation’s Metropolitan Statistical Areas (MSA).
 At that time, they also gave states

 the opportunity to redefine their Balance of State (BOS) areas.
 These areas consist of counties that are not part of an MSA.
-Wisconsin has defined five such areas,
+Wisconsin has defined four such areas,

 the maximum allowed.
 The Occupational Employment Statistics (OES) program implemented these changes with the release of the May 2005 estimates.